jxt00/public-ctf-writeups/writeup.md

 KRUGS4ZANFZSA3TPOQQHI2DFEBTGYYLHEBWWC3RAIQ5A====
 ```

 This seems awfully familiar, perhaps Caesar or Substitution cipher but it turned out to be Vigenere.
-Using another [wonder decoder](https://www.dcode.fr/vigenere-cipher), it is still unfortunately not the flag: `flag{notThatSimple:P}`
+Using another [wonderful decoder](https://www.dcode.fr/vigenere-cipher), it is still unfortunately not the flag: `flag{notThatSimple:P}`
 ```
 synt{abgGungFvzcyr:C}
 ```